joselfonseca/laravel-api/readme.md

 - Password Grant
 - Refresh Token Grant

-First you will need to create a client in the `oauth_clients` table, you can refer tho the test [here](https://github.com/joselfonseca/laravel-api/blob/master/tests/Auth/OAuthServerTest.php#L71) for an example.
+First you will need to create a client in the `oauth_clients` table, you can refer to the test [here](https://github.com/joselfonseca/laravel-api/blob/master/tests/Auth/OAuthServerTest.php#L71) for an example.
 Once you have a client you can send the request to authenticate using this grant to the endpoint `/api/oauth/authorize`

 ```
 POST /api/oauth/authorize HTTP/1.1